[This article is part of the Learner's Maya Glyph Guide.]

 § Open mouth with 1-2 fangs.

-§ Parallel arcs in cheek and back of head (“sound waves”).
+§ Parallel arcs in the cheek, emanating from just to the right of the mouth to the back of the head (“sound waves”).

 · Pronunciation: